Ghizela Vass

-She was married to Ladislau (László) Vass (b.
-1912), himself a Central Committee member, and lived for many years on Zambaccian Street, nr 1, in Bucharest.
-She had two daughters; one left for the United States in 1980, the other (a professor at the Polytechnic University of Bucharest) had a son, Bogdan Olteanu, the former president of the Chamber of Deputies of Romania.
+She was married to Ladislau (László) Vass (1912–1977), himself a Central Committee member.
+The couple, who lived for many years on Zambaccian Street, nr.
+1, in the Dorobanți neighborhood of Bucharest, had the children.
+One daughter, Ecaterina, became a professor at the Politehnica University of Bucharest; she had a son, Bogdan Olteanu, the former president of the Chamber of Deputies of Romania.
+The other daughter, Zoia, studied Law and left for the United States in 1980, while the son, Gheorghe, died in his youth.